jxnl/blog/docs/writing/posts/trade-off-tool-selection.md

 ## The Recall vs. Precision Tradeoff

 First, let's consider the typical scenario: You have a large set of tools (let's say 30) at your disposal.
 If you include all of them in your prompt, you're essentially aiming for 100% recall, but at the cost of precision.
 Why?
-Because having too many irrelevant tools can confuse the language model, in terms of the correct tool retrieval you'll have 100$ recall and 1/30 precision.
+Because having too many irrelevant tools can confuse the language model.
+In terms of the correct tool retrieval, you'll have 100% recall and 1/30 precision.

+!!! note "Assumption"

+    It's important to note that this discussion assumes only one tool is being used at a time.
+In reality, multiple tools might be used in combination, which could affect the precision and recall calculations.

 This is where retrieval comes in.
 By using retrieval to inform tool selection, you're making a conscious decision to potentially lower recall in exchange for improved precision.
 It's a delicate balance, but one that can significantly enhance your system's performance.